nadim-barakat/med_cal/README.md

 Oasis doesn't distinguish based on your individual groups.
 This leads to overlapping calendars.

 This should solve that issue.
-Disclaimer: limited testing and won't update as Oasis updates (you'd have to rerun code).
+Disclaimer: limited testing on my end so please double check that your final schedlue looks correct.
+It also won't update as Oasis updates (you'd have to rerun code).

 Here's how you use the tool.